Optimal Shrinkage of Singular Values: Acknowledgements

 \section{Acknowledgements}

-This work was partially supported by NSF DMS-0906812 (ARRA).
 We thank Iain Johnstone for helpful comments.
 We also thank Amit Singer and Boaz Nadler for discussions stimulating this work, and Santiago Velasco-Forero for pointing out an error in an earlier version of the manuscript.
+We thank the anonymous referees for their helpful suggestions.
+This work was partially supported by NSF DMS-0906812 (ARRA).
 MG was partially supported by a William R. and Sara Hart Kimball Stanford Graduate Fellowship.